PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 reconciliation in the lowerer, update owner-aware contracts, and run the affected gates sequentially.
 Continue with commits and pushes only; never create, update, or reopen a pull request.

+## Optional late-binary layout-recovery decision implementation

+The new boolean owner preserves disabled-path skipping and forwards the exact ModelIR/LayoutState/diagnostics objects plus the independent layout-Transpose flag to the existing aggregate recovery owner.
+For enabled recovery it returns whether any aggregate mutation count is positive; it neither reconciles shapes nor records phase evidence.

+The lowerer retains the direct conditional `shape_reconciliation.primary.late_binary_layout_recovery` record.
+One consumed aggregate-result local and the two nested decision branches are replaced by `_late_binary_layout_recovery_requires_reconciliation`; the predecessor and successor remain adjacent and the store remains 128/128.

+Final sequential validation under core-only `uv`:

+- focused owner contracts: `6 passed in 0.57s`;
+- affected boundary contracts: `138 passed in 2.82s`;
+- terminal-layout/pass-efficiency contracts: `92 passed in 1.99s`;
+- synthetic core runtime contracts: `55 passed in 0.94s`;
+- result contracts: `196 passed in 9.15s`;
+- architecture contracts: `258 passed in 18.96s`;
+- phase-store capacity contracts: `2 passed in 0.55s`;
+- Ruff, bytecode compilation, 128/128 capacity audit, and whitespace checks: passed.

+No real-model conversion was required because the runtime matrix covers both enablement states, stable and positive summaries, both layout-flag values, context identity, and lowerer integration.
+Commit and push this checkpoint.
+At resume, characterize the adjacent pre-terminal affine/InstanceNorm decision boundary before production changes.
+Continue with commits and pushes only;
+never create, update, or reopen a pull request.